nice-digital/nice-design-system/packages/nds-tabs/README.md

 ##### id

-- Type: `string` (required)
+- Type: `string`

 Use a custom ID attribute for tab button.
+If no ID is supplied, the title will be slugified to generate an ID.

 ```jsx
 <Tabs>